-Each row, column & diagonal is an equation and you use the numbers 1 to 9 to complete the equations.
+Each row, column & diagonal is a mathematical expression or equation and you use the numbers 1 to 9 to complete the equations.
 Each number can be used only once.
-‘Two’ numbers have been provided to get you started.
-Find the remaining seven numbers that satisfy all the resulting equations.
+‘One’ number has been provided to get you started.
+Find the remaining eight numbers that satisfies all the resulting equations.
 Note – multiplication (x) & division (/) are performed before addition (+) and subtraction (-).

 There are more than one way of doing these puzzles and may well be more than one answer.
 Please let me and others know what alternatives you find by commenting below.
 We also welcome general comments on the subject and any feedback you'd like to give.

 If you have a question that needs a response from me or you would like to contact me privately, please use the contact form.